 $1.00

 While it would be nice to only draw on tax-free sources of cash flow in retirement, this isn’t practical for most retirees.
-As such it is important to take a long-term approach in managing tax brackets and thresholds over the course of the entire retirement timeline, keeping in mind that there will likely be multiple sources of retirement income available.
+As well, there are certain minimum withdrawal requirements from a RRIF to consider.
+As such, it’s important to take a long-term approach in managing tax brackets and thresholds over the course of your entire retirement timeline, keeping in mind that there will likely be multiple sources of retirement income available.

-Fully taxable income includes sources such as employment income, RRSP/RRIF withdrawals, pension income, rental income, interest income, foreign income, etc. In the hypothetical case scenario above, we assumed that the taxpayer was extracting from a fully taxable source, such as their RRSP/RRIF.
-As such, in order to net $1 in their pocket (after-tax), it was costing them $1.46 once they breached the top of their target tax bracket ($79,505).
-In certain instances, this outcome may be unavoidable, but typically a more efficient alternative is available, whether that be strategic TFSA withdrawals or income splitting with a qualifying spouse (or common law partner) if disparity in RRSP/RRIF balances and or income levels exists.
-The name of the game is optimizing retirement income not just for the taxpayer, but for the household.
+Fully taxable income includes sources such as employment income, RRSP/RRIF withdrawals, pension income, rental income, interest income and foreign income.
+In the case study above, we assumed that the taxpayer was extracting from a fully taxable source, such as their RRSP/RRIF.
+As such, to net $1 in their pocket (after-tax), it was costing them $1.46 once they breached the top of their target tax bracket ($93,132).
+In certain instances, this outcome may be unavoidable.
+But, typically a more efficient alternative is available.
+Whether that be strategic TFSA withdrawals or income splitting with a qualifying spouse (or common law partner) at age 65 or older if a disparity in RRSP/RRIF balances or income levels exists.
+The name of the game is to optimize retirement income not just for the taxpayer, but for the household.

 Realized capital gains & capital gains dividends/distributions